CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Introduction

-Sensitive Data (SD) services for research provide CSC customers with a secure workspace accessible via a web browser that can be used for processing sensitive data according to CSC's General Terms of Use.
+Sensitive Data (SD) services for research provide CSC customers with a secure workspace accessible via a web browser that can be used for processing sensitive data according to CSC's General Terms of Use along all pahses of reaserch.

 Sensitive Data services for research consist of five components: